⚡ Open-Source Licenses

 Cambridge, Massachusetts, United States

-A permissive software license that allows commercial use and does not require that the source code be made available to end users.
+A permissive software license that allows reuse, modification, distribution, and commercial use without requiring source code disclosure.

 4